-The Episcopal Church in Colorado has developed a set of policies for parish ministry with children or youth.
-The Bishop and Standing Committee have mandated that every parish must adopt and implement these policies.
-If you have questions regarding these, please contact Tracy Methe at tracy@episcopalcolorado.org.
+The Episcopal Church in Colorado has established a comprehensive set of policies for ministry with children or youth.
+These policies are designed to ensure a safe and nurturing environment for young members of the church.
+Every parish is mandated by the Bishop and Standing Committee to adopt and implement these policies.
+If you have questions, you can contact Tracy Methe at tracy@episcopalcolorado.org.